Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Less than one week away, things are set to take place at Cattivo’s on Saturday, September 21st and Sunday, September 22nd… with a Pre-Gala event at Howlers on Friday, September 20th.
 In case you haven’t noticed, you are in the tail end of an article series I like to engage in, where we spotlight some of the bands we’re eager to see live for the first time.

-IRATA fit that criteria, of course, but what they do not fit into is a clean or neat genre category of least resistance.
-That is because the band has pretty much stylistically explored it all since their founding in 2007, with Jon Case (bass, vocals) and Jason Ward (drums, vocals) as the ever present constants over the years.
+IRATA fits those criteria, of course, but what they do not fit into is a clean or neat genre category of least resistance.
+That is because the band has pretty much stylistically explored it all since their founding in 2007, with Jon Case (bass, vocals) and Jason Ward (drums, vocals) as the ever-present constants over the years.
 Owen Burd (guitar, vocals, trumpet) and Cheryl Manner (guitar) complete the current incarnation of the band and 2019 has seen IRATA deliver what may be their best work yet, the Small Stone Records release, ‘Tower‘.

 Upon this most appropriately titled structure, there is an exploration of soaring riff rock, groove, and progressive factors far above the heads of many.
 Tight and enthralling, there is both heaviness and headiness permeating various moments making up the ‘Tower‘ record.
 This has not always been so though, as prior outings from IRATA found the band careening through math metal melded with atmospheric sludge or metallic-tinged alternative rock.

-It should also provide you with both example and reason as to why I am excited about the prospect of getting rocked out by IRATA when they play Day 1 (Saturday) of DESCENDANTS OF CROM III.
+It should also provide you with both examples and reasons as to why I am excited about the prospect of getting rocked out by IRATA when they play Day 1 (Saturday) of DESCENDANTS OF CROM III.
 Truth is, all of next weekend’s bands bring something to the table.

 – DESCENDANTS OF CROM III Schedule –